backupbrew/switchbrew/NCM services.md

 The set commands always return 0.
 When the get-commands fail to find an entry for the specified titleID, 0x408 is returned for GetProgramNcaPath, while the rest of the commands return 0xA08.

 ### IRegisteredLocationResolver

+This is
+"nn::lr::IRegisteredLocationResolver".

 | Cmd | Name                  | Arguments                                                                                          | Notes                                                                        |
 | --- | --------------------- | -------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------- |